 If you've graduated high school, you can use any of the placement measures below.
 Additional placement testing may not be necessary.
-In other cases, you can take the Accuplacer test at our Test Center.

 If one of the measures below leads to placement in a developmental education class, you have the option of taking a placement test if you think it will improve your placement.